velzl/esxi-homelab/writeups/kali-vm-deployment.md

 - Modern Kali VMware images use VMDK disk type 7 which is incompatible with ESXi 6.5 — `vmkfstools` conversion is the fix
 - ESXi 6.5 web UI crashes on VMs with hardware version 19+ — direct VMX editing is the workaround
-- `vpxuser` can be used for datastore file transfers when root SSH is restricted
 - Always verify the `networkName` in the VMX matches an existing portgroup on the ESXi host — missing portgroup silently prevents network connectivity
 - Sound device warnings on ESXi are harmless — always click No to avoid reconnection attempts on every boot